slanglab/phrasemachine/README.md

 [different](http://personalpages.manchester.ac.uk/staff/sophia.ananiadou/ijodl2000.pdf)
 [contexts](http://www.aclweb.org/anthology/Q14-1029).

-phrasemachine was created at [slanglab](http://slanglab.cs.umass.edu/phrases/) at the University of Massachusetts Amherst.
+phrasemachine was written by Abram Handler, Matthew J. Denny, and Brendan O'Connor.

 More details can be found in [this paper](http://brenocon.com/handler2016phrases.pdf): "Bag of What?
 Simple Noun Phrase Extraction for Text Analysis," Handler, Denny, Wallach, and O'Connor, 2016.